 A slightly grey area – whilst it is not fully stated within the 1989 Children Act it is implied that police can use reasonable force to both take a child into police protection or to keep them at suitable accommodation.

-What must the Initiating Officer after taking a child into Police Protection?
+What must the Initiating Officer do after taking a child into Police Protection?

 The officer must then establish and record the following: